maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 program in the current process.

 Splitting it up into two different syscalls allows the developer to do a bunch of setup in the child process just by writing regular code.
-(Having this be separated as two calls with each doing one thing, and the ability to write this setup as plain code is sometimes referred to as the "elegance" of `fork`)
+Having this be separated into two calls with each doing one thing, and the ability to write this setup as plain code, is sometimes referred to as the "elegance" of `fork`.

 The following code snippet runs `echo` with no arguments which acts as a kind of no-op for benchmarking purposes.